 As for a monthly maintenance cost, you can expect to spend $20-$40 a month per guinea pig for pellets, veggies, hay, bedding, and vitamin supplements.
 Toys and accessories are extra and not included in that calculation.
 Vet visits will add more expense, and the cost of that is too varied to give a reliable estimation.
 To read what other owners say they spend on their guinea pigs, read the posts here.

 Abyssinian Guinea Pigs in Literature

-- Tears in the Lilies An amazon Editors Favorite – Books of the Year 2014.
+- Tears Lilies An amazon Editors Favorite – Books of the Year 2014.
 A story about one woman’s journey with her pets, including Squeakles, her beloved golden Abyssinian guinea pig.

-- Pet Cam: The World Through the Lens of Our Four-Legged Friends This book documents “A Day in the Life of” several pets, including Gus, an Abyssinian guinea pig with an artistic vision.
+- Pete Through the Lens of Our Four-Legged Friends This book documents “A Day in the Life of” several pets, including Gus, an Abyssinian guinea pig with an artistic vision.
 The author attaches cameras to the pets so we get a glimpse of what his pet’s daily life is like, as seen from the eyes of the pet.

-- The Day the Guinea-Pig Talked Written in 1963, this children’s story details the relationship between Cecile, a French girl, and Jean-Pierre, an Abyssinian guinea pig.
+- The Pig Talked Written in 1963, this children’s story details the relationship between Cecile, a French girl, and Jean-Pierre, an Abyssinian guinea pig.

-- The day Jean-Pierre joined the circus A continuation of the above story, written in 1970.
+- Then-Pierre the circus A continuation of the above story, written in 1970.

-- The Fairy Caravan A book by Beatrix Potter written for older children about a miniature circus.
+- Thearavan is a book by Beatrix Potter written for older children about a miniature circus.
 Features a band of Abyssinian guinea pigs.